 How is a mortgage different from a standard loan?

 Unlike a standard loan, a mortgage is secured by the property being financed.
 This means the lender can foreclose on the home if the borrower defaults on payments.
-Mortgages also typically have lower interest rates and longer repayment terms than unsecured loans.
-The interest paid on mortgages is usually tax deductible.

 What are the components of a mortgage?

 The principal amount is the amount borrowed.
 The interest rate determines the cost of borrowing the money.
 The amortization period is the length of time over which the mortgage will be repaid.
-The term refers to the length of time between the start of the mortgage and when the entire principal amount comes due.
-The down payment is the amount paid upfront by the buyer, with the remainder borrowed through the mortgage.

 What are the different types of mortgages?

-The most common types are fixed-rate mortgages, where the interest rate remains the same for the term of the mortgage, and variable-rate mortgages, where the interest rate can change based on market rates.
-Shorter-term mortgages like 3- or 5-year terms have lower interest rates but need to be refinanced more often.
-Longer-term mortgages up to 30 years have higher rates but more stable payments.
+The most common types include fixed-rate mortgages, where the interest rate stays the same for the term of the mortgage, and variable-rate mortgages, where the interest rate changes based on market rates.

 A mortgage is a secured loan used to finance real estate with specific terms like interest, amortization and down payments that differentiate it from a standard personal loan.
 The type of mortgage and its components can have a significant impact on the total cost of borrowing and monthly payments.